 Neither DoJ nor FTC typically demand documents held abroad by a non-US entity.
-However, DoJ and FTC likely could demand such documents from any non-US entity if the court in which an action is brought possesses subject matter jurisdiction under US antitrust laws, as well as personal jurisdiction over the non-US entity.
+However, DoJ and FTC are likely to demand such documents from any non-US entity if the court in which an action is brought possesses subject-matter jurisdiction under US antitrust laws, as well as personal jurisdiction over the non-US entity.